rw3iss/nestjs-gen/readme.md

      --crud                 Generates CRUD actions within the controller and service              optional      default: false

      --auth                 CRUD actions will require a logged in user                            optional      default: false
+     --auth-guard-class     The name of the Guard class                                           optional      default: false
+     --auth-guard-location  The location of the Guard class                                       optional      default: false

      --no-model-dir         Don't put models in "models" subdirectory                             optional      default: false